 - ⅛ teaspoon nutmeg, (freshly grated if possible)

-- ¼ cup coconut oil, melted (*May also use unsalted butter.)
+- ¼ cup vegan butter or coconut oil, melted (*May also use ghee or regular butter if not vegan.)

 - 1 teaspoon pure vanilla extract